the Name

 Overview

-Crisis Essentials is a mobile application that allows family and friends to create and conduct processes and procedures for emergency situations.
-Their goal is to reduce stress during such events and allow for information sharing to ensure the user’s safety.
+Crisis Essentials is a (case study) mobile application that allows family and friends to create and conduct processes and procedures for emergency situations.
+The goal is to reduce stress during such events and allow for information sharing to ensure the user’s safety.

 Crisis Essentials needed to build out the high-fidelity prototype of their app, with a focus on accessibility and usability.
 We found that allowing the user to create customized emergency plans and communication channels was the safest organization method for such high-stress moments.